Who's Who in the MTA Division of Legal Services

 - Quesiyah S. Ali joined the MTA legal staff in 2010, after three years in private practice in Worcester.
 Prior to that, Quesiyah worked for the NLRB in Hartford as a field attorney investigating and presenting unfair labor practice charges.
 She also clerked for the Superior Court of Massachusetts and worked with a union-side labor and employment law firm in Pasadena, California.
 Quesiyah is a graduate of the University of Southern California Law School and Wellesley College.

 - Jonathan Conti joined the MTA legal staff in April 2015.
-Prior to joining the MTA, Jonathan was a partner at Feinberg, Campbell & Zack, P.C. in Boston, where he represented private and public sector labor union clients, including Teamsters Local 25 and the New Bedford Police Union.
+Prior to joining the MTA, Jonathan was a partner at Feinberg, Campbell & Zack, P.C. in Boston, where he represented private and public sector labor union clients including Teamsters Local 25.
 Prior to that, Jonathan was an associate at The Previant Law Firm in Milwaukee, Wisconsin, where he represented private sector labor unions throughout Wisconsin and Iowa.
 Jonathan is a graduate of the University of Connecticut School of Law and Boston College.

 - Ryan Dunn joined the MTA Legal Services Division in April 2011 as staff counsel.
 Prior to joining the MTA, Ryan was an associate at a small union-side firm where he primarily represented public sector labor union clients, including education professionals and support staff, police patrolmen and firefighters.
 A majority of his practice there focused on representing the Boston Teachers Union and its more than 6,000 members.
 Ryan completed his undergraduate studies at Vassar College and the New England School of Law.
 While on the staff of New England Law Review, he published a comment on graduate student union organizing at private universities.
 See Dunn, R., Get a Real Job!
 The National Labor Relations Board Decides Graduate Student Workers at Private Universities are not “Employees” Under the National Labor Relations Act, 40 New Eng.
 L. Rev. 851 (2006).